MarcoGorelli/polars-plugins-tutorial/docs/branch_mispredictions.md

 implementation we had of `abs_i64` wasn't the most efficient one you could possibly write.
 Time to see how to improve it!

-Who would win:

-- only calculating `.abs` for non-null rows
+Which algorithm do you think would win?

+1. row each row:
+    - check if it's null or not
+    - if it's not null, calculate its absolute value
+2. for each row:
-- calculating `.abs` for all rows, even if they're null
+    - calculate its absolute value, even if we don't need it because it's a null row

-?

 If you've not come across the concept of branch mispredictions before, then the answer may surprise you, because the second one is faster here.
-This is because `.abs` is a very fast operation, and the time spent figuring out whether each row is valid or not dwarves the actual `.abs` calculation.
+This is because `.abs` is a very fast operation, and wasting time checking whether each element is null or not actually slows us down!

 Here's how you can make `abs_i64` faster: